david542542/searchExample/README.md

 ```

 ### Helper File
-I have added in a helper file to emulate what the data looks like in wasm.
+I have added in a helper file, `Sales1M_WasmFormatted.json` to emulate what the data looks like in wasm.
-For example, having a date stored as a number instead of a string of "2014-01-01".
+For example, having a date stored as a number instead of the string `"2014-01-01"`.
-However, most of this includes hard-coded data, so will take additional set-up
-If we wanted to use it with other files (for purposes of this, I only used the one file).

 ### Search Builder
 The `search.py` file is where all the tokenizing and search logic occurs.